Sydney-Informatics-Hub/ro_crate_graph/README.md

 ## Installation

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/) using
-the instructions for your os.
+the instructions for your operating system.

-Then git clone this repo, cd into it and use `uv run` to run the script (uv will install the dependencies in a virtual environment automatically)
+Then `git clone` this repo, cd into it and use `uv run` to run the script (uv will install the dependencies in a virtual environment automatically)

 ```
-	git clone git@github.com:Sydney-Informatics-Hub/ro_crate_graph.git
+> git clone git@github.com:Sydney-Informatics-Hub/ro_crate_graph.git
-	cd ro_crate_graph
+> cd ro_crate_graph
-	uv run ro_crate_graph.py --crate your_crate --output ./
+> uv run ro_crate_graph.py --crate your_crate --output ./
 ```